shichao-an/notes/docs/tcpv1/ch5.md

     * This field is most important for implementing fragmentation, along with the Flags and Fragment Offset fields.
     * In IPv6, this field shows up in the Fragmentation extension header,
 * The **Time-to-Live** field, or **TTL**, sets an upper limit on the number of routers through which a datagram can pass.
-    * This field initialized by the sender to some value (64 is recommended, although 128 or 255 is not uncommon) and decremented by 1 by every router that forwards the datagram. <u>When this field reaches 0, the datagram is thrown away, and the sender is notified with an ICMP message ([Chapter 8](ch8.md)).</u> This prevents packets from getting caught in the network forever should an unwanted routing loop occur.
+    * This field initialized by the sender to some value (64 is recommended, although 128 or 255 is not uncommon) and decremented by 1 by every router that forwards the datagram. <u>When this field reaches 0, the datagram is thrown away, and the sender is notified with an ICMP message</u> ([Chapter 8](ch8.md)).
+This prevents packets from getting caught in the network forever should an unwanted routing loop occur.
+    * In IPv6, the field has been renamed to its de facto use: **Hop Limit**.
 * The **Protocol** field in the IPv4 header contains a number indicating the type of data found in the payload portion of the datagram.
 The most common values are 17 (for UDP) and 6 (for TCP).
     * This field provides a demultiplexing feature so that the IP protocol can be used to carry payloads of more than one protocol type.
 Although this field originally specified the transport-layer protocol the datagram is encapsulating, it now can identify the encapsulated protocol, which may or not be a transport protocol.
 Other encapsulations are possible, such as IPv4-in-IPv4 (value 4).
 The official list of the possible values of the Protocol field is given in the [assigned numbers page](http://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml).